josherrickson/stata-mixed/stata_markdown/01-mixed-model-theory.md

 individual from a new household.

 The canonical example of this is students in classrooms in schools in districts.
 All the situations above are 2-level (defined precisely
-[below](#terminology), but here we have four levels.
+[below](#terminology)), but here we have four levels.
 Again, adding a new student from an existing class/school/district will likely not add as much information as a new student from a new class in a new school in a new district.

 To address the lack of independence, we will move from normal regression (linear or otherwise) into a mixed models framework, which models for this